Parkour Classes in Wembley Park

 Have you ever wanted to learn to run and move like those actors in action movies?
 We have all seen them jumping from building to building with ease and dropping and rolling from rooftops!
 Parkour is now recognised globally as the fastest growing ‘free-sport’ in the world and is the most uploaded type of sports video on the internet.

-Well, now you can, thanks to new, FREE Parkour classes which Wembley Park will be running at the Yellow , Wembley Park’s Community Space, from September.
+Well, now you can, thanks to new FREE Parkour classes at The Yellow.

 These three-hour classes will be aimed at adults and children and will teach the basic discipline and movements of this globally renowned sport.
 Children’s sessions will take place every Wednesday, and last 1.15 hours, followed by adult classes, which will last 90 minutes.
 Equipment will be specially brought in and designed for the new Yellow, and available to all, free of charge.

 So, why not join in and become a part of this GLOBAL movement?

 THE HISTORY OF PARKOUR

 Le Parkour, though generally perceived as being invented by a handful of French founders in the 1980s, is actually a practice that precedes records.
 It has drawn on a myriad of sources, been inspired by a number of notable individuals and evolved through several traditions to arrive at the modern discipline now referred to as parkour or ‘l’art du deplacement’, also known as ‘free-running’ in English.